-A.3.8.3 Encoded Position Data Update Interval
+A.3.8.3 Encoded Position Data Update Interval 1

 If the beacon is capable of updating the encoded position data, apply the appropriate navigation signal or navigation data input to the beacon which should cause the encoded position data to update and verify that the beacon does not update the digital message within 5 minutes after the time of the last update.
-For beacons with internal navigation devices, the test can be performed either by changing the beacon position or with a GNSS RF simulator to emulate the GNSS satellite downlinks.

 Verify that the beacon updates the digital message in accordance with the manufacturer's design.
 If the beacon design does not allow encoded position data updates, verify that the encoded position data in the digital message does not change when the appropriate navigation signal, or navigation data input to the beacon, are applied.
-Record the first measured position data update interval at item 17 of Table F.1.